Data Protection Policy

 The Data Protection Officer’s (DPO) responsibilities:

-- Keeping the board updated about data protection responsibilities, risks and issues
+- Keeping the Board of Directors updated about data protection responsibilities, risks and issues.

 Data Protection Specifics